dennyzhang/architect.dennyzhang.com/concept/design-distributed-counter/README.md

-# Design: A Distributed Counter     :BLOG:Medium:
+# Design: A Distributed Counter     :Concept:

 ---